What Is An Out-Of-Network Psychiatrist?

 • CPT code: 99214 + 90836 - Evaluation and management of an established office patient with 45-minute psychotherapy

-• CPT code: 99214 + 90833: Office or other outpatient visit for the evaluation and management of an established patient and psychotherapy, 30 minutes
+• CPT code: 99214 + 90833 - Evaluation and management of an established office patient with 30-minute psychotherapy

-Choosing out-of-network care gives clinicians the freedom to prioritize what matters most — your care.
-Without the constraints of insurance, you often benefit from longer sessions, more individualized attention, greater privacy, and a more flexibility in your treatment plan.
+Choosing out-of-network care gives clinicians the freedom to prioritize what matters most: your mental health.
+Without the constraints of insurance, you often benefit from longer sessions, greater access to your doctor, more individualized attention, greater privacy, and more flexibility in your treatment plan.

 Contact us at info@ezpsychiatry.com or visit www.ezpsychiatry.com to learn more about our specific services, fees, and what to expect from your first visit.